 Some people want to go down this rabbit hole of designing their own interface layouts and some people just want a fancy coloured pad and use the stock interface layout presets – both is possible here.

-When I started to program some sounds in Ableton Live I felt a bit overwhelmed by all the different MIDI messages which are being created.
+When I started to program some sounds in Ableton Live I felt a bit overwhelmed by all the different MIDI messages created.
 Especially the Pitch Bend message which is on per default can lead to some unwanted pitch bending.
 To be able to assign messages step by step I wanted to filter out certain message types which I used my “MIDI Block” Max for Live device for.
 It is a good way of just applying and letting the messages through you want to use.
-If you are interested in the device you can check it out HERE.
+Interested in the device?
+Check it out HERE.

 It is early steps for me and in general for people using the Erae Touch but I want to point out the advantages I see with this device for drummers and performers: